WILLE-DAC/documentation/WILLE by-laws.md

 II.
 Are encouraged to meet regularly and to publish those meetings in a specific view of the on-line platform.

 III.
-Participates in funding rounds together with KREDIT.
+Proposes funding rounds together with KREDIT which account for 30% of the treasury.

 <p align="center">
 <b>( article 4 )</b><br>